stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Life/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 10 Character Points<br>**Prerequisite:** 3rd Level Spells and Disciple of Life
-The healing spells you cast on others heal you as well.
-When you cast a spell of 1st level or higher that restores stamina to a creature other than you, you regain hit points equal to 2 + the spell’s level.
+The healing spells that you cast on others heal you as well.
+When you cast a spell of 1st level or higher that restores stamina to a creature other than you, you regain stamina equal to 2 + the spell’s level.

 ### Supreme Healing

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 80 Character Points<br>**Prerequisite:** 8th Level Spells and Blessed Healer
-When you would normally roll one or more dice to restore hit points with a spell, you instead use the highest number possible for each die.
+When you would normally roll one or more dice to restore stamina with a spell, you instead use the highest number possible for each die.
 For example, instead of restoring 2d6 hit points to a creature, you restore 12.